MrDomoArigato/Capstone-Frontend/README.md

-# Getting Started with Create React App
+# Getting Started with Frontend React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## Getting Started

+You must have a version of node installed.
+I recommend `nvm` so you are able to develop on multiple node versions.

+Once node is installed test your installation with the following commands

+`node -v`
+-> `v20.10.0`
+`npm -v`
+-> `10.2.5`

+After the node & npm version has been confirmed run `npm ci`

 ## Available Scripts